 If you’re one of the many people who are afraid of going to the dentist, then watch our latest video explaining how sedation dentistry can help you overcome your fears.
 We’ll review our two sedation options of nitrous oxide and oral sedation – Triazolam (Halcion).

-Schedule your next appointment at one of our two offices with no fear!
+Schedule your next appointment at one of our three offices with no fear!

 Take Care of Your Teeth with Regular Dental Checkups